BurtonArlen/JAVA-Review2-ElectricBooGaLoo/README.md

 ## Technologies Used

-The program uses Bootstrap, Java, css, gradle, spark, and velocity.
+The program uses CSS, Bootstrap, Spark, Velocity, FluentLenium, Gradle, and JAVA.

 ### License